 Modern tribal tattoos pay homage to the oldest tattoo style from ancient times.
 Typically, black and gray in color, tribal tattoos often feature symmetry and geometric designs.
 A good artist will take extra care with placement of tribal designs and has a delicate hand when it comes to highlighting the details of the often larger pieces.

-A Distinct Tattoo Style for Everyone
+Distinct Types of Tattoo Styles for Everyone

 Just like the artists that create them, each new tattoo is unique.
 While many artists dabble in different styles and specializations, most will agree that they have a preference for a specific type of tattoo.
-Ranging from the highly detailed to the more abstract, some of the most common tattoo specializations include:
+Ranging from the highly detailed to the more abstract, some of the most common modern tattoo styles include:

 - Fine Line